Y3t1y3t/CSGO.CLI/README.md

 Used as an folder for stuff that can and should be reused.
 Current features:

 * Remote
+	* Dto
+		* Layouting an dto
+		* Reading in one call from attached process
+		* Subleveling
 	* Function
 		* Parsing an function in our process space
 		* Copy an parsed function into the attached process